 Oh, yes, we did.
 There were two problems.
 The biggest was that though the support structure was strong enough, the subsoil was unreliable.
 We drilled a number of holes near each foundation pile and filled them with a kind of concrete sludge.
 Second, we had to cut into the existing structure a lot, to create lift shafts, stairwells and so on.
 We had to brace every one of them, but that was relatively easy compared to reinforcing the foundations.
 To minimize our interference with the existing structure, we suggested using the same grid.
 The client didn’t want that though, since that grid is bigger than the standard one for French housing projects.
 In the end, they decided to include a concrete transfer layer and build on that, using regular housing measurements.

 What exactly do you mean by ‘transfer layer’?

 Concrete beams arranged in a kind of frame, since they had to cover spans in two directions.
 In one direction, we placed them on the column heads and in the others, they lock on to a smaller grid.
 It’s a huge thing, outrageously expensive and heavy, requiring even more adjustments to the foundations.
 The beams are about 1.80-m high.
 By now, people may be living in between them, like in Being John Malkovich.

-The credits of the plans and sections that appeared in the print version, were accidentally left out.
-The credits of the plans and sections should have been:
+The credits of the plans and sections that appeared in the print version were accidentally left out.
+The credits of the drawings should have been: